 Payment towards overnight accommodation costs whilst on some placements may be available subject to approval from the employing NHS Trust.
 Registration and examination fees are currently paid by the NHS.

 A limited amount of postgraduate University accommodation is available largely at the main campus of the University in Canterbury.
 Additional accommodation is also possible with local host families in Canterbury and the surrounding areas.
 Enquiries about either form of accommodation can be made by visiting the University's website.

 Salomons seeks to produce capable practitioners; that is, clinical psychologists who can adapt their skills and use them effectively in unique and complex situations.
-To achieve this we believe that a core foundation of basic competencies needs to be established; these are then re-visited and expanded throughout the programme.
+To achieve this, we believe that a core foundation of basic competencies needs to be established; these are then re-visited and expanded throughout the programme.
 Underpinning the development of all these competencies is a fundamental commitment to a bio-psycho-social and spiritual understanding of human development, and its challenges, across the life-span.
-This model is seen as a helpful contextual framework for understanding psychological difficulties and their relationship to biological, social, cultural and spiritual factors.
-This perspective is seen as complimentary to traditional nosological frameworks and is viewed as an important aspect of person-centred psychological formulation.
+This model is seen as a helpful contextual framework for understanding psychological difficulties and their relationship to biological, social, cultural, and spiritual factors.
+This perspective is seen as complementary to traditional nosological frameworks and is viewed as an important aspect of person-centred psychological formulation.

 The Programme is full-time for three years and attendance at all components of the Programme is mandatory for its entire duration, including all induction periods.
 The length of the Programme cannot be reduced through the accreditation of prior learning or experience.
 All trainees are required to complete the full programme of training in order to qualify as a clinical psychologist.

 The maximum registration period with the University is five years within which time the programme of study must be completed.